One of my popular Japanese home cooking recipes is “Tender, Juicy, Crispy, Karaage CHicken Recipe”.

-In my first recipe, I do recommend double-step-coating and throw them immediately in the oil to prevent the coating flour absorbs excess moisture from the meats.
+In my first recipe, I do recommend double-step-coating and throwing them immediately in the oil to prevent the coating flour absorbs excess moisture from the meats.

-This is the point that throws me away from making Japanese fried chicken.
+This was the point that throws me away from making Japanese fried chicken.

 Now, I can be released from that pain by using rice flour and the rest time for the coated chicken.